richmahn/en_tn/lev/front/intro.md

 #### Why was the priesthood important in the book of Leviticus? ####

 Priests were individual who would go to God on behalf of the people.
-God authorized the priests to bring the Israelite's sacrifces to himself.
+God authorized the priests to bring the Israelite's sacrifices to himself.

 #### How did the Israelite's rules for worshiping God and sacrificing animals differ from the other nations at that time? ####